OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 EU free circulation = EU VAT impacts on all worldwide flights

 Judgments have earlier determined that once imported into the EU, the full usage, including flights outside the EU, must follow the EU preconditions for the VAT to not risk a payback of the EU VAT.
-The aircraft is – in a VAT context – considered as being 100% under EU jurisdiction, where home state rules must be disregarded to be compliant with EU rules if there are differences in the respective procedures, as the examples below depicture.
+The aircraft is – in a VAT context – considered 100% under EU jurisdiction, where home state rules must be disregarded to comply with EU rules if there are differences in the respective procedures, as the examples below depict.

-Is it possible to be 100% tax/VAT compliant in more than one jurisdiction?
+Is it possible to be 100% tax and VAT compliant in multiple jurisdictions?

-Please, imagine the scenario when trying to comply with two or three different and conflicting sets of rules on how to handle non-business use correctly, which will be the situation if, for example, a US part 91 operator chooses to import in both the EU27 and the UK.
-The FAA and IRS rules are often conflicting with the EU27 and UK rules on how to pay for non-business use as well as how much to pay.
+Please imagine the scenario when trying to comply with two or three different and conflicting sets of rules on how to handle non-business use correctly, which will be the situation if, for example, a US part 91 operator chooses to import into both the EU27 and the UK.
+The FAA and IRS rules often conflict with the EU27 and UK rules on how to pay for non-business use as well as how much to pay.

-Example 1: US operators commonly use imputed income as a method of compensation which is not accepted within the EU27 and UK.
+Example 1: US operators commonly use imputed income as compensation, which is not accepted within the EU27 and the UK.

-Example 2: US operators commonly use the SIFL compensation rates as a method of compensation which is not accepted within the EU27 and UK as the amounts are often too low
+Example 2: US operators commonly use the SIFL compensation rates as compensation, which is not accepted within the EU27 and the UK as the amounts are often too low.

-Example 3: How is “commercial use” defined in a VAT/customs context, when using the VAT exemption by commercial operators?
-Some countries will determine the usage according to how the service is invoiced, other countries will look at how a specific flight is filed (M or G) in aviation traffic system.
-Other countries will not consider owner flights filed as M flights as commercial flights in a VAT/customs context – even though the flights are also 100% invoiced as a charter.
-This is a mess and quite often it is simply not possible to be compliant in different jurisdictions.
+Example 3: How is “commercial use” defined in a VAT and customs context when using the VAT exemption by commercial operators?
+Some countries will determine the usage according to how the service is invoiced, other countries look at how a specific flight is filed (M or G) in the aviation traffic system, and other countries again will not accept owner flights filed as M flights as commercial flights even though the flights are 100% invoiced as a charter.
+This is a mess, and quite often, it is not possible to be compliant in multiple jurisdictions.

 It is often not possible to comply correctly with the rules in all jurisdictions simultaneously.
-The differences are simply too big and the consequences too high.
-A US operator will perhaps plan to stay compliant with the FAA and IRS rules when it comes to regulation of non-business use.
-However, not being compliant with the EU27 and UK procedures could cost the full VAT value in both mentioned jurisdictions, a double fine, totaling up to 40% of the aircraft’s value.
+The differences are too big, and the consequences too high.
+A US operator will perhaps plan to stay compliant with the FAA and IRS rules regarding regulation of non-business use.
+However, not being compliant with the EU27 and UK procedures could cost the full VAT value in both jurisdictions, a double fine, totaling up to 40% of the aircraft’s value.
 Our advice is to use TA whenever possible.

 How is an EU importation or admission impacted when the aircraft flies outside the EU?

-FI: Any non-business leg flown is a potential violation if not handled correctly.
+FI: Any non-business leg flown is a potential violation if handled incorrectly.

 TA: No impact.
 Only flights within the EU matter.